ashwillwink/autosummarization/README.md

-# autosummarization
+# Autosummarization
-Python program that summarizes news articles
+Python program that summarizes news articles from the Washington Post.